Forensic profiling

-Forensic profiling is the study of trace evidence in order to develop information that can be used by police authorities.
-This information can be used to identify suspects and convict them in a court of law.
+Forensic profiling is the study of trace evidence by using scientific and analytical methods in order to create and find information that could help law enforcement in any kind of investigations.
+This informations can help with the process of identifying suspects and potentially convict them in judicial proceedings.

-The term "forensic" in this context refers to "information that is used in court as evidence" (Geradts & Sommer 2006).
-The traces originate from criminal or litigious activities themselves.
-However traces are information that is not strictly dedicated to the court.
-They may increase knowledge in broader domains linked to security that deal with investigation, intelligence, surveillance, or risk analysis (Geradts & Sommer 2008).
+The term "forensic" in this context refers to information that can be used as evidence in a court room (Geradts & Sommer 2006).
+The traces that are analyzed originate from criminal or legal activities.
+The traces that are analyzed are not just helpful in the courtroom, but they also can help in other areas such as investigation, intelligence, surveillance and risk analysis.